 Europe and the screening of foreign investment

+Anne MACEY Chief executive, Confrontations Europe Germany has just decided to strengthen its screening of foreign investments in strategic sectors, such as defence and energy.
+Why?
+What is at stake?
 The German government has approved on December 19 a draft law to examine and if needed block all investments in sensitive industries if a foreign business wishes to take even a 10% minority stake (the former threshold was 15%).
 This follows several Chinese attempts at strategic investments in Germany -among others- over the last few years: for instance, an innovative SME in robotics was bought back by Chinese to copy technologies and catch up more rapidly.
 However, a Chinese attempt to take over one of the main power network players has been fought back this year.
 It is typically a « critical infrastructure »: energy, telecommunications, media, with potentially an impact on the country’s national security.
+And what about Europe?
+The

 Derniers articles